SPHEREx Pre-Perihelion Mapping of $\mathrm{H_2O}$, $\mathrm{CO_2}$, and $\mathrm{CO}$ in Interstellar Object 3I/ATLAS: Introduction

 The chief systematic found for the \spherex\ \atlas\ observations is confusion with background stars.
 Other effects, like motion with respect to the Sun and Earth, and changes in phase angle, were small and easily corrected for.
 Object variability, which can introduce large uncertainties in \spherex\ spectrophotometry obtained piecemeal over 15 days, was not an issue due to the lack of any observed lightcurve variation greater than 15\% found (Fig. \ref{fig:orbit}c) and in reports by other groups \citep{2025ApJ...990L..65K, 2025arXiv250713409C}.
 This lack of variation, in turn, is likely due to the dominance of the observed flux by the slowly time-varying smooth coma, which can mask any rapid projected surface area variations of an asymmetric rotating nucleus.

 In this Letter we describe the complete set of August 2025 \spherex\ observations of \atlas, and their data quality, reduction, and analysis.
 Because of these observations, we now understand that the extended optical morphology seen for \atlas\ since its discovery is the product of robust $\co_2$ gas sublimation that was undetectable in the first UVIS characterizations of the object reported in July 2025.
 We also find a very $\co$-poor but $\water$-ice rich cometary object with its water gas production just beginning to turn on, and evidence for thermal processing of the body as seen in highly thermalized inner solar system comets.
-We find good concordance with other recent imaging and spectroscopic measures of the object.
-We use these findings to argue that \atlas\ must have been well-thermally processed by many close passages of its home star before ejection by a co-orbiting Neptune to stellar mass body, and that such thermal processing happens more rapidly than exosystems dynamically relax.
+We find good concordance with other August 2025 imaging and spectroscopic measures of the object.
+We use these findings to argue that the surface layers of \atlas\ must have been well-thermally processed before its ejection from its home system into the ISM, and that such thermal processing happens more rapidly than exosystems dynamically relax.